Michael-F-Bryan/rust-ffi-guide/src/introduction/index.md

 > you're a little rusty, you might want to skim through [The Book][book] to refresh your memory.
 >
-> You'll also need to know some basic C/C++, as I'll be largely using that in
+> You'll also need to know some basic C/C++ or Python, as I'll be largely using
-> my examples.
+> that in my examples.

 The main goal of this guide is to show how to interoperate between `Rust` and